Treat Estrogen Dominance Naturally

 Disclaimer: the information in this article is for educational purposes only and is not designed to replace individualized recommendations from a practitioner.
 Always check with your doctor before adding supplements or making changes to your treatment plan.

 I love helping people put together their unique puzzle pieces to figure out what is holding them back from the health/body/function that they want most and I love it even more when we can use the power of real food to overcome it.
-This post will be the first in a series called "real food strategies" where I'll walk you through common roadblocks to success and give you some first-line nutrition strategies for it.
 One of the most common issues I see is Estrogen Dominance.
 If you're on my email list (if not, be sure to sign up at the bottom) you've already learned about this one.
 Estrogen dominance means that either estrogen levels are too high or that estrogen levels are high relative to progesterone levels.
 Regardless of which form of estrogen dominance you have, this imbalance poses serious challenges toward achieving body composition goals, having symptom-free cycles, maintaining positive mood and energy levels and improving overall health.
 Though commonly thought of as the "female hormone", estrogen dominance can absolutely occur in men as well.

 Symptoms of Estrogen Dominance:

 Estrogen dominance is increasingly common due to a combination of exposure to hormones in conventional animal products, synthetic hormones in birth control pills, the abundance of xenoestrogens and endocrine-disrupting compounds found in plastics, cosmetics, etc, high stress levels and a decreased ability to rid the body of excess estrogen.

 While we can't totally solve the exposure to these compounds (I've outlined some things you can do here) we CAN support our body's ability to get rid of excess estrogen.